o3de/community/Migration Guides/Lumberyard to O3DE/README.md

 ## Network systems LY to O3DE

-There is no path to port anything from Gridmate → Networing 2.0 its an entirely brand new systems so document will really take some work as you have to port the “concepts”
+There is no automated path to port network components and logic from Lumberyard's Gridmate → to O3DE's Networing 2.0.
+Networking in O3DE is based on brand new systems so migration will require how to port “concepts” and intent, rather than actual assets and code.

 Link document /networking/README.MD